franck-chester/franck-chester.github.io/_posts/2021-09-29-Generate Jekyll pages with GitHub actions.md

 Finally, we need to [commit the file back to main](https://lannonbr.com/blog/2019-12-09-git-commit-in-actions).
 Unfortunately this doesn't trigger our jekyll build action, as explained [here](https://github.community/t/github-action-not-triggering-gh-pages-upon-push/16096) :sad:

 At this stage I have not figured out why using a personal token hasn't worked around this issue....
-To be coninues
+To be continued